John F. Harvey

 John Francis Harvey (April 14, 1918 – December 27, 2010) was an American Catholic priest, a moral theologian, an educator and the founder of the DeSales School Theology in Washington, DC.

-Harvey founded the Courage Apostolate, an official Catholic organization that counsels gay or same-sex attracted Catholics to help them remain abstinent from gay/same-sex sexual activities.
+Harvey founded the Courage Apostolate, an official Catholic organization that counsels same-sex attracted Catholics to help them remain abstinent from same-sex sexual activities.

-His opinions and ideas were expressed in written works in his effort to help the long-time problem of homosexuality in the Church conflicting with moral, Catholic teaching.
+His opinions and ideas were expressed in written works in his effort to help the question of homosexuality in the Church conflicting with moral, Catholic teaching.

 Early life and ordination

 Harvey was born on April 14, 1918, in Philadelphia, Pennsylvania, the third of four children of Patrick J. and Margaret (née Harkins) Harvey.
 Patrick Harvey, a devout Catholic, was a native of Ireland.
 Margaret died when John Francis was three years old.

 He attended St. Columba Parish School, and after graduating from Northeast Catholic High School for Boys in 1936, he entered the Oblate Novitiate in Childs, Maryland.
 He made first profession of vows on September 8, 1937, and his perpetual vows on September 8, 1940.
 After earning his Bachelor of Arts degree in philosophy in 1941 from The Catholic University of America in Washington, DC, he continued his studies at that institution, earning a masters in psychology and philosophy, a licentiate in theology, and, ten years later, a doctorate in moral theology.

 He was ordained to the priesthood of the Oblates of St. Francis de Sales on June 3, 1944, at the Cathedral Basilica of SS.
 Peter and Paul in Philadelphia by Hugh L. Lamb, Auxiliary Bishop of Philadelphia.

 Harvey was a lifelong fan of the Philadelphia Eagles and Phillies.